 Anyone can purchase a SC angel investor tax credit to save money on their SC income tax bill.

-I’ve tried to create an easy-to-understand FAQ.
-I’ve probably failed, but hope perhaps the below is helpful anyway.
+We tried to create an easy-to-understand FAQ.
+We probably failed, but hope perhaps the below is helpful anyway.

 Note: We are not tax advisors or giving tax advice: consult your own advisors and don’t rely on “experts” like us before you do anything with a tax credit!
 And read the last question below.

 I can buy a SC angel investor tax credit?
 Yes.

 Why would I do that?
 To save money on your SC income tax bill.

 Give me an example.
 If you buy $3,000 of credit, you can take $3,000 off your SC income tax liability.
 If you paid 85 cents on the dollar of face value, it would cost you $2,550 in cash.
 The difference ($450) is your spending money.

 Who can buy one?
 Anyone.
 You do not need to be an accredited investor.
 (Unlike the original investment, anyone can purchase the credit to reduce their tax liability.)
 Companies can buy them too.
 (But check with the Department of Revenue before you buy them with an LLC because it’s possible they cannot be “passed through” if they’ve been purchased.)